developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 If using Templates already present on the device, skip to the "Activate SimulScan" section.

 ### Multi-barcode Template
 **A Multi-barcode Template** is designed for use on forms from which only barcode data will be acquired.
 In theory, there's no limit to the number of barcodes and symbologies that can be captured at one time.
-The unlicensed version of SimulScan permits a maximum of nine (9) barcodes to be captured from a form without [Licensing](../license). **The 2D imager is the most effective device for this mode**, and most Zebra devices have one.
+The unlicensed version of SimulScan permits a maximum of nine (9) barcodes to be captured from a form without [licensing](../license). **The 2D imager is the most effective device for this mode**, and most Zebra devices have one.

 <img style="height:350px" src="msi_reader.png"/>
-*A typical barcode-only form, SimulScan's most common and effective use case*.
+*A typical barcode-only form for a common and effective SimulScan use case*.
 <br>

 <!-- ![img](msi_reader.png)-->